-The Registered Intermediary Scheme is currently a pilot scheme and is only available in cases being brought to the Crown Court.
+The Registered Intermediary Scheme is only available in cases being brought to the Crown Court.
 Cases include those involving murder and serious assault or sexual crimes.

 Registered intermediaries are people with special skills in communicating who can help you speak to the police or give evidence in court if you have significant communication problems.
 They will: